 * Adjusted EBIT NOK 2.9 bln vs forecast NOK 3.0 bln

-OSLO, July 25 (Reuters) - Aluminium producer Norsk Hydro met forecasts with a jump in second-quarter underlying profit on Tuesday and said sanctions imposed on Qatar had a limited effect on its activities there.
+OSLO, July 25 (Reuters) - Aluminum producer Norsk Hydro met forecasts with a jump in second-quarter underlying profit on Tuesday and said sanctions imposed on Qatar had had a limited effect on its activities there.

 Norsk Hydro and Qatar Petroleum co-own the Qatalum smelter where shipments were disrupted last month as a result of sanctions imposed by the United Arab Emirates, Saudi Arabia, Bahrain and Egypt.

-Norsk said it had seen "limited effect from imposed sanctions on Qatar" and that Qatalum's second quarter results were up due to higher aluminium prices.
+Norsk said it had seen "limited effect from imposed sanctions on Qatar" and that Qatalum's second quarter results were up due to higher aluminum prices.

-Norsk Hydro's underlying earnings before interest and taxes rose to 2.9 billion crowns ($362.75 million) from 1.6 billion and compared with the 3.0 billion crowns forecast by analysts in a Reuters poll.
+Norsk Hydro's underlying earnings before interest and taxes rose to 2.9 billion crowns ($362.75 million) from 1.6 billion and were in line with the 3.0 billion crowns forecast by analysts in a Reuters poll.

-Its shares were down 3.6 percent at 0952 GMT, lagging an Oslo benchmark index up 0.02 percent.
+Its shares were down 2.2 percent at 0707 GMT, lagging an Oslo benchmark index down 0.27 percent.

-"We only expect minor changes to consensus estimates," said Hjalmar Alberg, an analyst at Kepler Cheuvreux.
+"We only expect minor changes to consensus estimates," said Hjalmar Alberg, an analyst at Kepler Chevreux.

-($1 = 7.9944 Norwegian crowns) (Additional reporting by Gwladys Fouche; editing by Jason Neely and Louise Heavens)
+($1 = 7.9944 Norwegian crowns) (Reporting by Ole Petter Skonnord; writing by Gwladys Fouche; editing by Jason Neely)